munnep/terraform_dynamic_credentials/README.md

 role_arn = "arn:aws:iam::487939283316:role/patrick-tfc-role"
 ```
 - You now have a trust relation between terraform cloud and organization you defined
-- Makes notes of the output as you will need it a later point
+- Makes notes of the output as you will need it at a later point

 ## Create workspace in Terraform Cloud